Next Digital shares halted, jailed owner Lai pleads guilty to illegal HK assembly | Business

 Without fresh cash injections, Next Digital can only survive another nine or 10 months, Apple Daily cautioned on Saturday.
 A shareholder's loan of HK$756 million, of which HK$500 million had been drawn as of end-September, was an "important source of funding" and may not be available anymore given the freeze, the paper added.

-The group's bank borrowings amounted to HK$262.3 million as of end-September, repayable within three years.
-Its net cash position was HK$228.7 million at the time.
-The paper reported on Friday its Taiwan arm would stop publishing its print version given declining advertising revenue and more difficult business conditions in Hong Kong linked to politics.
+At the time, the group's bank borrowings amounted to HK$262.3 million, repayable within three years and its net cash position was HK$228.7 million.
+The paper reported on Friday its Taiwan arm would stop publishing its print version given declining advertising revenue and difficult business conditions in Hong Kong linked to politics.
 It said "pro-China forces" in Hong Kong were boycotting various advertising resources.

-Authorities say media freedom is intact, but have warned China's national security is a red line.
-Officials have criticised Apple Daily's coverage and flagged the introduction of a "fake news" law.
+Authorities say media freedom is intact, but warn national security is a red line.
+Officials have criticised Apple Daily's coverage and flagged the introduction of "fake news" legislation.

 "I just hope that you know our friends outside can withstand the continuing oppression that we are witnessing in Hong Kong, especially with the media," Avery Ng, one of the 10 defendants in Monday's illegal assembly trial, said before entering court.